SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsubsection{Spherical Wrist}

-The spherical wrist design contributes to the robot's workspace since free-climbing requires the consideration of physically feasible trajectories and contacts \cite{contact_rich}.
+The spherical wrist design contributes to the robot's workspace since free-climbing requires \red{dexterity}.
 SCALER employs spherical wrists as shown in \fig{fig:leg_design} and \fig{fig:wrist}, which have uniform end-effector offsets for all rotations and simpler inverse kinematics.
-The differences in proportions of the overall leg length and joint ranges for two SCALER wrist designs are shown in Fig. \ref{fig:wrist} and detailed in Table \ref{tb:wrist}.
-The wrist and leg length ratio $\zeta$ is obtained as $\zeta = \frac{L_{g_j}}{L_l} \times 100$, where $L_{g_j}, j \in \{a, b\}$ is the wrist Euclidean length from the spherical joint to the fingertip frame, $^tO$ in \fig{fig:wrist}. $L_l$ is the leg Euclidean length from the leg back linkage motor joint in \fig{fig:leg_design} to $^tO$.
+Two SCALER wrist designs are shown in \fig{fig:wrist} and detailed in Table \ref{tb:wrist}.
 While the added wrist length helps prevent wrist collisions with the environment, it also limits reachability and raises torque needs at leg joints.
-The wrist in \fig{fig:wrist}a was used in \cite{yusuke_scaler_2022}, which occupied $30.0$ \% of the limb length, whereas the wrist b) is $15.2$ \%.
-However, it sacrifices the range around $z$-axis rotations, and the wrist will be close to the environment, which can cause a collision when grasping.
+The wrist in \fig{fig:wrist}a used in \cite{yusuke_scaler_2022} occupies \SI{30}{\percent} of the limb length, whereas the wrist \fig{fig:wrist}b is $15$ \%.